- What are the school hours?

 - Are the teachers British?

-All academic staff teaching the English National Curriculum are qualified British teachers, with the exception of some of the British qualified teachers, who are native speakers.
-Those teaching Spanish language, Spanish validation and Bachillerato are qualified native Spanish teachers.
+All academic staff teaching the English National Curriculum are qualified British teachers or, in the case of French, native speakers.
+Those teaching Spanish language, Spanish validation, Bachillerato and Valencian language are qualified native Spanish teachers.

-- What language do the pupils speak in the playground?
+- What language do the children speak in the playground?

-On the whole most of our pupils speak Spanish in the playground, so new children joining the school with little or no knowledge of the language generally pick it up very quickly.
-English is the language of the classroom.
+On the whole most of our students speak Spanish in the playground.
+Because of this, we find that new children joining the school with little or no knowledge of the language pick it up very quickly.

-- Will my child learn Spanish at King’s College?
+- Will my child learn Spanish at British School of Alicante?

-All pupils at King’s College study Spanish.
+All students at British School of Alicante study Spanish.
 Spanish pupils are required to take a minimum number of Spanish classes per week, the frequency and number depending on their age.
-Non-Spanish speakers are taught Spanish as a foreign language until the end of Year 11, after which it is available as an A level option.
+Non-Spanish speakers receive specific Spanish as a foreign language classes in addition to the Spanish Curriculum.

 - What other languages are available?

-French and German to GCSE and GCE A Level.
-Chinese is available as an optional class.
+French and German to GCSE and GCE A Level; Chinese and German (as Optional activities)

 - Is religion part of the curriculum?